American Badger (Taxidea taxus)

 Badgers are solitary animals who are mainly active at night.
 They tend to be inactive during the winter months.
 They are not true hibernators, but spend much of the winter in cycles of torpor that usually last about 29 hours. (topor: a state of motor and mental inactivity with a partial suspension of sensibility.)

-If threatened, they attack explosively with hissing, growling and biting.
+If threatened, they use hissing, growling and biting for protection.

 Female badgers prepare a grass-lined den before giving birth.
 Badgers are born blind and helpless with only a thin coat of fur.
 The eyes of the youngsters open at 4 to 6 weeks old.
 The young are nursed by their mother until they are 2 to 3 months old.
 The cubs (young badgers) may emerge from the den as early as 5 to 6 weeks old.
-Juveniles disperse at 5 to 6 months (source: Animal Diversity Web).
+Juveniles disperse at 5 to 6 months.

 Did you know?